Lockaa/ProjectModule5/README.md

     2/17/2025:
-    Researched other Ecommerce type websites (that people have made)                            14:30 - 15:30 Looked at Blog website githubs                                                              15:30 - 17:00
+    Researched other Ecommerce type websites (that people have made)                            14:30 - 15:30 Looked at Blog website githubs                                                              15:30 - 17:00 Re-planning from scratch (might do a blog website instead)                                  17:00 - 17:30

+    2/18/2025:
+    okay, I'm going to do a blog type website instead working on front end                                                                        12:30 -